Lesson MINI

 3

 Call on a volunteer from each group to display their zoomed-in detail.
-Use the questions from the Analyzing Images strategy to prompt students to share what they discussed.
+Use the questions from the Analyzing Images instructional strategy to prompt students to share what they discussed.

 4